parfei/shift-manager/README.md

 # shift-manager
-Implemented a system that manages work shifts for staff.
-Developed design principles through abstract classes and interfaces.
+Implemented the server of a system that manages work shifts for staff.
+Developed understanding of Java concepts and object orientated programming such as polymorphism.

+------Current version: not updated------